Miro0o/Docs-Notes/CS/🔑 CS_Core/🥷🏼 Operating System (Tech)/Linux (Derived From UNIX Family)/🪓 Free Software/Host Management/📌 Computer Profiling.md

 Inxi is a 10K line mega bash script that fetches hardware details from multiple different sources and commands on the system, and generates a beautiful looking report that non technical users can read easily.

-### 👉 `dmidecode`
-The dmidecode command is different from all other commands.
-It extracts hardware information by reading data from the [SMBOIS data structures](https://en.wikipedia.org/wiki/System_Management_BIOS) (also called DMI tables).

 ### 👉 `uname`